 Specialized secretory organelles are located at the apical end of the invasive stages of apicomplexan parasites.
 Three morphologically distinct apical organelles are detected by electron microscopy: micronemes, rhoptries, and dense granules (Table).
 Dense granules are not always included with the apical organelles and probably represent a heterogeneous population of secretory vesicles.

 The contents of the apical organelles are expelled as the parasite invades, thus suggesting that these organelles play some role in invasion.
 Experiments in Toxoplasma gondii indicate that the micronemes are expelled first and occur with initial contact between the parasite and host (Carruthers and Sibley 1997).
-An increase in the cytoplasmic concentration of calcium is associated with microneme discharge (Carruthers and Sibley 1999), as is typical of regulated secretion in other eukaryotes.
+An increase in the cytoplasmic concentration of calcium is associated with microneme discharge and likely involves a signal pathway involving phospholipase C, inositoltriphosphate and calcium dependent protein kinases (Sharma and Chitnis 2013).

 The rhoptries are discharged immediately after the micronemes and the release of their contents correlate with the formation of the parasitophorous vacuole.

 Dense granule contents are released after the parasite has completed its entry, and therefore, are usually implicated in the modification of the host cell.
-For example, RESA is localized to dense granules in merozoites and is transported to the host erythrocyte membrane shortly after merozoite invasion (Culvenor 1991).
 However, subtilisin-like proteases, which are implicated in the secondary proteolytic processing of MSP-1 (discussed above), have also been localized to Plasmodium dense granules (Blackman 1998, Barale 1999).
 If MSP-1 processing is catalyzed by these proteases, then at least some dense granules must be discharged at the time of invasion.

 Following merozoite reorientation and microneme discharge a junction forms between the parasite and host cell.
 Presumably, microneme proteins are important for junction formation.
 Proteins localized to the micromenes include: